alejandrochang/StudyGuideNotes/aws.md

 AWS lambda is a compute service that runs your back-end code which responds to events such as object uploads such as S3 buckets, updates to Amazon DynamoDB tables, data in Amazon Kinesis streams or in-app activity.

 Lambda handles all the capacity, scaling, and the administration of the infrastructure to run your code.
 It also provides visibility into performance with Amazon Cloud Watch.

+### Where is Lambda used?
+AWS Lambda is used to process images when they're uploaded adding images into S3 buckets.
+The images are processed and converted into thumbnails based on the device.

+AWS Lambda can also be used to analyze social media data.
+Ex.
+Trending hashtags -> Social Data is added into Amazon Kinesis -> AWS Lambda is trigerred -> The data is stored into a database which can be used by busieness users.

+### What are Cloud Containers?
+Cloud containers provide a streamline, easy-to-deploy and simple method of implementing specific infrastructure requirements.
+Containers create an isolation boundary at the application rather than the server level.
+This means that if anything goes wrong with a specific part of the application, it only affects that container and not the whole server.